yunaSKKU/yunaSKKU/README.md

 ### Noteworthy Experiences and Awards
 * Exchange Student at Indiana University Bloomington, USA (January-May 2019) (GPA: 3.925/4.00)
-* Attended the 22nd ACM Conference on Computer-Supported Cooperative Work and Social Computing (November 2019, @Austin,TX,USA)
+* Attended the 22nd ACM Conference on Computer-Supported Cooperative Work and Social Computing (November 2019, @ Austin,TX,USA)
 * Undergraduate Teaching Assistant for the freshmen mandatory course Computational Thinking and Coding (March-June 2020)
 * :trophy: Came in 2nd in the AI X Bookathon event held by the Sungkyunkwan University Library and the AI-solution company Mindslab (January 2021)